Hidden Stock Market Gems: Hermès International S.A (OTCMKTS:HESAF)

 High Barriers To Enter

 The luxury brands industry has low barriers to exit, but high barriers to enter - the perfect combination for any industry.
-At least in theory it is rather simple for a company to exit the industry.
+At least, in theory, it is rather simple for a company to exit the industry.
 It might have some long-lasting contracts for stores but overall, it is rather easy to exit.

 The barriers to enter on the other side are extremely high.
 Producing the luxury goods and gaining the knowledge or even the necessary talent might be not such a big challenge.
 But building a luxury brand takes a lot of time and money.
 Creating the image and reputation of a desirable brand, which the wealthy and successful might buy is a difficult task for any new company entering the segment.
 And it is extremely important for new companies to build customer relationship programs and create brand loyalty.
 Another difficult task for new entrants might be the necessity to pretend power and richness (similar to the big players).
 This means, for example, being present in many major cities all over the world - and especially being present in the prestigious city locations.
 And paying the high rents as well as being able to rent a place in these prestigious locations in the first place might be a difficult task for new entrants and creates high hurdles for new competitors.